mezau532/smart_commuter/README.md

 ## Project Structure
-The app is splited with few activities
+The app is splited with two services
-* Trimet StopId Arrival Time LookUp
-* Price lookup through Lyft and Uber
+* Trimet service: 1.Check a stop arrival information; 2.
+Find your current location nearby Stops
-* Check nearby stops upon a current location coordinate
+* Uber/Lyft: Provide you a price and duration from your current location to a destination.

 ## Build Instructions
 This app is written with JAVA and XML using Android Studio.
 * Build Prerequisites: Android Studio (You need to have a computer at least.
 XD ) <br />
-* Build: Download needed packages when you are in the studio and Run the program
+* Build: Download needed packages when you are in the studio,Clean Proejct, Rebuild Project, Then RUN the project.
 * Platform: Android only; Language: en-US
 * Minimum SDK: Version 23
 * Download: git clone https://github.com/mezau532/smart_commuter.git  OR Download the zip file from this site.